syncfusion-content/blazor-docs/blazor/pivot-table/server-side-pivot-engine.md

 ```

 The engine properties are stored in RAM as a cache with a unique ID (GUID) that is transferred from the client-side source code.
-The GUID is generated at random and will be changed if the page containing the Pivot Table is refreshed or opened in a new tab/window.
+The GUID is generated at random and will be changed if the page containing the pivot table is refreshed or opened in a new tab/window.
 As a result, each GUID's memory cache contains unique information, and the component operates independently.

 Meanwhile, the memory cache is set to expire after 60 minutes from RAM to free its memory.
 If the component is still running, the data will be generated and stored for another 60 minutes.